tfrs1/preq/README.md

 ### Terminal UI

 `preq` is a TUI application as well as a CLI application.
-To start the TUI you can either run `preq` or `preq -g`, with the latter asking `preq` to display information about all known Git repositories. `preq` keeps a history of all local repositories previously seen by `preq`.
+To start the TUI you can either run `preq` for the Git repository in the working directory or `preq -g` for all known Git repositories. `preq` keeps a history of all local repositories previously seen by `preq`.

 > __Note__
 > Currently the only supported provider is Bitbucket cloud.